 Moreover, an August 2020 analysis by activist non-profit group AVAAZ found disturbing results: Global health misinformation generated an estimated 3.8 billion views spanning at least 5 countries (including the US) on Facebook in the last year.

 What is Facebook doing about inaccurate COVID-19 posts?

 Facebook is well aware that false or misleading information is regularly posted on Facebook.
 In April, 2020, they instituted a program to combat posts they identify as containing inaccurate COVID-19 information.
 When a user interacts with a flagged post, Facebook posts a generic message in a user’s News Feed that says “Help friends and family avoid false information about COVID-19” and directs them to a World Health Organization COVID-19 page.
-However, Facebook doesn’t tell users which post contained inaccurate information, missing an opportunity to alert users to specifically what misinformation they interacted with.

 Where can you find trustworthy medical information?

 Fortunately, there are many sites that provide reliable information.
 In general, you can trust sites run by the US government and leading hospitals.
 You can find information on diseases and conditions, tests and procedures on sites run by Mayo Clinic, Johns Hopkins Medicine, and Merck Manual, and on the government’s MedLine Plus.
 For information on medications, visit the US government’s sites DailyMed and Drug Information Portal.

 Want some assurance that you are looking at a reputable website?
 Use NewsGuard’s plugin which provides color-coded ratings as you browse the news.

 What do doctors think about patients conducting online research?